 10 Pet Lizards That Don’t Need Live Food

-Many believe that in order to own a pet lizard you will have to feed live bugs or other living animals.
+Many believe that a pet lizard must be fed live bugs or other living animals.
 This can be a huge turn off to potential reptile owners who are uncomfortable with keeping insects like crickets and roaches in their home or dislike watching their pets kill other animals.
-While no lizard needs to be offered live prey like mice and chicks (doing this is rather cruel), most require live bugs and will flat-out refuse to eat non-moving food items.
-If you don't want to feed live food, there are still some lizard species you may want to consider.
+While no lizard needs to be offered live prey like mice and chicks (doing this is rather cruel), most require live bugs and will flat out refuse to eat non-moving food items.
+If you don't want to feed a pet live food, there are still some lizard species you may want to consider.
 Here is a list of ten lizards that can eat either vegetarian diets, commercial pellets, or non-living, meaty items.

 While most iguana species do not make good beginner reptiles, most of them can be fed a vegetarian diet.
 It is actually recommended to avoid feeding them animal protein entirely.
-Green and rhinoceros iguanas, specifically, are strictly herbivorous and are said to only "accidentally" consume the occasional insect in the wild as juveniles.
+Green and rhinoceros iguanas in particular are strictly herbivorous and are said to only accidentally consume the occasional insect in the wild as juveniles.
 Some iguana species are omnivorous, but their diet can easily be supplemented with a protein-enriched prepared food and canned or dried insects.

 Iguana Species in Captivity